 "They're letting their guards down when they're in small groups and gatherings with their friends, not realizing that some of them could harbor the infection and are not really being as meticulous with social distancing or with face coverings," says Amesh Adalja, MD, senior scholar at the Johns Hopkins Center for Health Security in Baltimore.

-Basically, if you're with anyone who lives outside your household, you'd be wise to wear a mask, wash your hands and keep at least six feet of distance between you.
+Basically, for unvaccinated people, if you're with anyone who lives outside your household, you'd be wise to wear a mask, wash your hands and keep at least six feet of distance between you.

 Mistake 2: Masking Up Improperly

 Mask "fails" are frustratingly common: masks that dangle from one ear, droop below the nose, peak out of a pocket.